 12. Research and Development Programme

-(a) Product or service improvements, process improvements costs, and risks.
+(a) Product or service improvements, process improvement costs, and risks.

 13. Risk Assessment